How much does it cost to own & maintain a swimming pool?

 According to Nerdwallet, there are two more costs that many homeowners don’t think about in regard to yearly pool maintenance costs when researching the cost to build a pool.

-• Liability insurance can bump your monthly pool cost by $17 to $25.
-A pool increases the chance of injury on your property and will increase the price of your homeowner’s insurance.
-Insurance companies recommend liability insurance of half a million with an umbrella policy to bring it up to one million.
+Liability insurance can bump your monthly pool cost by $17 to $25.
+A pool increases the chance of injury on your property and will raise the price of your homeowner’s insurance.

 Monthly Pool Maintenance Cost